yangsg/linux_training_notes/docker/docker-ce/readme.txt

 ADD obeys the following rules:
-// 指令 ADD 需要 遵循 如下 规则:
+// 指令 ADD 遵循 如下 规则:

     - The <src> path must be inside the context of the build; you cannot ADD ../something /something, because the first step of a docker build is to send the context directory (and subdirectories) to the docker daemon.